opentmf/opentmf-web-clients/README_MTLS.md

-# pia-web-clients Mutual MTLS Support
+# opentmf-web-clients Mutual TLS Support
-To enable Mutual TLS handshake for pia web clients, you need to provide the java key store ( Jks) and truststore in the configuration.
+To enable Mutual TLS handshake for opentmf web clients, you need to provide the java key store (Jks) and truststore in the configuration.
 It can be used for both basic or openId type clients.

-Due to nature of the TLS handshake, the client can not both use proxy and Mutual TLS handshake at the same time.
+> **Note:** Due to nature of the TLS handshake, the client can not both use proxy and Mutual TLS handshake at the same time.
 Thus, the web-clients will complain at startup if you provide both proxy and mutual SSL certificate settings.

-Steps to generate and provide a Jks with a signed certificate for pia web clients:
+Steps to generate and provide a Jks with a signed certificate for opentmf web clients:
 1. Clarify parameters for the certificate
 2. Create a keystore
 3. Create a CSR